kavia-common/professional-portfolio-website-225242-225251/portfolio_frontend/README.md

   - tags (string[], optional)
   - links (object with optional demo and repo fields)
   - image (string URL, optional)
-- The Projects component loads this JSON dynamically and handles missing optional fields gracefully.
+- Save the file and refresh; the Projects section will update automatically.
 If the array is empty, a friendly placeholder message is shown.

 Sections and text:
-- Hero: src/components/Hero.js (update name, subtitle, button labels)
-- Skills: src/components/Skills.js (update skill groups and items)
-- Experience: src/components/Experience.js (update roles array)
-- Contact: src/components/Contact.js (see “Contact form behavior”)
+- Hero (src/components/Hero.js)
+  - Replace “Your Name”, update the subtitle, and adjust CTA targets if you change section ids.
+- Skills (src/components/Skills.js)
+  - Edit the skills object to reflect your stack and tools.
+- Experience (src/components/Experience.js)
+  - Update the roles array with your company, role, period, and summary.
+- Contact (src/components/Contact.js)
+  - Replace the placeholder publicEmail value before deploying if you rely on mailto fallback.
+  - If you have a backend, set REACT_APP_API_BASE and ensure your API implements POST /contact.
-- Shared Section wrapper: src/components/Section.js
+- Shared wrapper (src/components/Section.js)
-- Footer: in src/App.js
+  - Titles are h2 with aria-labelledby and aria-describedby wiring.
+Keep this structure for accessibility.
+- Footer (in src/App.js)
+  - Update the © notice and taglines.

 Navigation labels and order:
-- src/components/NavBar.js controls the nav links and their order.
+- src/components/NavBar.js controls the nav items.
+If you rename section ids, update href targets and scrollToId() calls accordingly.

 ## Theming and Style Guide